 Our results show that both types of inflows had autonomous roles in affecting US financial and macroeconomic conditions.
-In particular, GBG flows were a relevant driver behind the compression of the credit spread and the VIX, whereas both types of flows contributed to the rise in bank leverage and household indebtedness.
-Furthermore, a decomposition of the credit spread and the VIX in their expectations and risk premia components suggests that the effect of GBG was channeled via lower risk premia both in bond and equity markets.
-Last, we also find evidence that GBG flows stimulated further GSG flows.
-These results suggest an autonomous - i.e. independent of US monetary policy conditions - risk-taking channel of foreign financial flows, which according to our knowledge is new in the literature.
+In particular, GBG flows were a relevant driver behind the compression of the credit spread and the VIX and the expansion of household debt-to-income ratio, whereas both types of flows contributed to the rise in bank leverage and house prices.
+The decomposition of the credit spread and the VIX in their expectations and risk premia components also suggests that the effect of foreign inflows was channeled via lower risk premia both in bond and equity markets.
+We also find evidence that the global saving and banking glut had reinforcing effects.
+Last, to address the issue of possible endogeneity with respect to US monetary policy, we conduct a test between our identified shocks and popular measures of US monetary policy surprises, finding no significant correlations: this suggests an autonomous risk-taking channel of foreign financial flows towards US markets.

-Compared to the most recent literature on the global financial cycle, which points to the role of US monetary policy as a driver of synchronized capital flows (see Rey, 2015 and Miranda-Agrippino and Rey, 2015, among others), we document an episode in which foreign shocks induced by incoming financial flows had independent effects on the US financial conditions.
-Moreover, we also find that both GSG and GBG flows were self-reinforcing and that their risk-on effects also affected the broader US economy.
-Finally, from a more methodological and practical point of view, our work proposes a simple strategy to identify two types of (almost concomitant) capital flows shocks using data on bilateral portfolio flows among countries from which these two flows originated.
-This allows us to address the potential endogeneity affecting GBG flows, which could arise from the fact that, especially during the pre-crisis period, GBG flows may have been partly "recycled" from GSG flows targeting Europe, as suggested by Bertaut et al. (2012).5
+We contribute to the literature on global financial flows in three ways.
+First, we improve understanding of the international drivers of risk appetite and credit booms.
+To our knowledge, while the effect of US monetary policy on foreign investment and on synchronized capital flows has been extensively investigated (see Rey, 2015 and Miranda-Agrippino and Rey, 2015, among others), here we document an episode in which foreign financial flows had independent effects on the US economy.
+Second, concerning the analysis of the pre-crisis period, we highlight the joint and autonomous role of the saving and banking gluts, which have never been extensively explored from an empirical point of view.
+In this perspective, our analysis informs the broader literature on the connections between US markets and the global financial cycle.
+Third, from a more methodological point of view, our work proposes a simple strategy to identify two types of (almost concomitant) capital flow shocks using data on bilateral portfolio flows among countries from which these two flows originated.
+This allows us to address the potential endogeneity affecting GBG flows, which could arise from the fact that, especially during the pre-crisis period, GBG flows may have been partly "recycled" from GSG flows targeting Europe, as suggested by Bertaut et al. (2012).

 The rest of the paper is organized as follows.
-Section 2 describes in detail the evolution of financial inflows into the US markets during the run-up to the crisis, the way we compute monthly GSG and GBG flows and the empirical strategy followed in the rest of the
+Section 2 describes in detail the evolution of financial inflows into the US markets during the run-up to the crisis, the way we compute monthly GSG and GBG flows and the empirical strategy followed in the rest of the paper.
+Section 3 and Section 4 focus, respectively, on the results from monthly regressions and on the impulse responses of quarterly BVAR models.
+Section 5 concludes.